 In other words, after the first year, an employee could ask for one week’s holiday right at the beginning of the holiday year.
 You may use operational reasons for saying “no” to this holiday.
 However, you would not be allowed to use the fact that it has not been accrued as the reason.

-We know that variable working hours employees actually accrue holiday at 12.07% of each hour worked.
+We know that variable working hours employees accrue holiday at 12.07% of each hour worked.

-However, does this mean that an employee has to actually accrue holiday before they are allowed to take it?
-An employee for instance may request a two week holiday in the first month of the holiday year.
-How does this work, in relation to how much holiday has actually been accrued?
+However, does this mean that an employee must accrue holiday before they are allowed to take it?
+For instance, an employee may request a two week holiday in the first month of the holiday year.
+How does this work, in relation to how much holiday has been accrued?

 Take a new variable hours employee who has been employed for one month.
 Even if they have not actually worked, they are entitled to request 1/12th of their annual entitlement.
 An employer cannot refuse this request on the grounds that the employee has not accrued it.
 However, they could refuse the request on operational grounds.